DoyoungYim/DoyoungYim/README.md

 ### <div align="center">Hello, I'm Doyoung Yim</div>

-- 🎓 I majored in computer science at Korea Advanced Institute of Science and Technology (KAIST)
+- 🎓 I majored in computer science at Korea Advanced Institute of Science and Technology
 - 📚 I am working as a mobile application developer at Samsung Electronics.

 <br/>